ludicast/saki/README.markdown

 `on_following_link_to` works the same as on_visiting, but it first validates that the link exists, and then follows it.

-`where` is a function taking as a parameter lambda to execute in the before block.
+`where` is a function taking as a parameter a lambda to execute in the before block.

     def self.creating_a_user
         lambda {